-- 3) Apply the pack for 24 hours a day for 3 days to help minimize pain and swelling after surgery.
-After 3 days, try to apply the ice pack for about 30 minutes to an hour when you experience pain.
+- 3) Apply the pack for 30 minutes on the knee and 30 minutes off the knee.
+Continue that cycle as much as possible to help with pain, inflammation, and swelling.
 It is common to use the ice packs for the first few months after surgery when the knee gets sore, especially after therapy.
 There is no limitation to how often you can use the ice machine or pack as long as you are comfortable. - 4) In some cases a special device that applies compression and cold therapy may be utilized to facilitate recovery.
-Many patients like the way the device helps their extremity. - a.
-NAGEM Orthopedics and Recovery is one company that helps us supply the devices.
-Please contact them if you are interested at (337) 540 - 4144.
-This can be arranged before or after surgery, however, it is preferable to have the device ready for application immediately after surgery to help with the initial postoperative pain and swelling. - i.
-Disclosure: Dr. Witty has no financial relationship with NAGEM Orthopedics and Recovery.
+Many patients like the way the device helps their extremity.
+This will be discussed with you before surgery if necessary.